European Migration Law and Citizenship

 Full course description

 International migration has become a major phenomenon worldwide in recent decades and Europe has received a significant share of people moving for various reasons.
-Intensifying international migration movements present many societies with major political dilemmas as many migrants have a different cultural, ethnic and religious background.
+Intensifying international migration movements present many societies with major political challenges and dilemmas.
+The political climate is often not very migrant friendly as many migrants have a different cultural, ethnic and religious background.
+This can lead to discrimination based on racial, ethnic and religious grounds.

-This course will address different issues of nationality, migration and asylum law and policies.
-One part of the course will be devoted to comparative nationality law.
+This course will address different issues of citizenship and nationality, migration and asylum law and policies.
 The concept of European citizenship and the relevant case law will be elaborated.
 The legal requirements for acquisition and loss of a nationality will be discussed from a comparative perspective.
 The Council of Europe Convention on Nationality as well as the UN Convention on Statelessness will be addressed.
-Another part of the course will concentrate on the developments of a European migration and asylum policy since the entering into force of the Amsterdam Treaty and the Tampere Conclusions in 1999 until the Stockholm Programme of December 2009 and its follow ups.
-In this context the position of third country nationals, highly-skilled migrants, refugees and asylum seekers will be researched and discussed from a comparative perspective.
-The focus will be on their judicial protection and fundamental rights, family-reunion and integration requirements.
-Special attention will be given to the position of Turkish workers.
-Furthermore, migration as a phenomenon in an international and global setting will be dealt with.
+Another part of the course will concentrate on the developments of a European migration and asylum policy since the entering into force of the Amsterdam Treaty and the Tampere Conclusions in 1999 until the entering into force of the Lisbon Treaty in December 2009.
+The legislative developments and the relevant case law will be discussed.
+In this context, the position of third country nationals, highly skilled migrants, refugees and asylum seekers will be researched and discussed.
+Hereby the issues will be addressed from a comparative perspective.
+The focus will be on judicial protection and fundamental rights of migrants, family-reunion and integration requirements.
+Special attention will be given to the special position of Turkish workers due to the Association Agreement and secondary legislation and case law.
+Additionally, the position of TCN family members of EU citizens who have used their free movement rights will be compared to the family unification rights of TCNs in general.
+Furthermore, migration as a phenomenon in an international and global setting and the developments on UN level will be dealt with.

 Students will get an insight in the current legal and political developments concerning international migration and asylum issues, Title V of the TFEU as well as the concept of European citizenship and general principles of nationality law.